Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 -----
 * Featured below the navigation bar, the main image offers a clear image of a newbrn breastfeeding.
 * it is calm and relaxed and inkeeping with the colour scheme of the site.
-* The image cleary relates back to the purpose of the site.
+* The image clearly relates back to the purpose of the site.

 <img src="assets/images/readme-images/head-image.jpg">

 ## About Me Section
 -----
 * The about me section lists the midwives qualifications whilst also making it personal, to bulid the clients trust.
-* It remains profesional and gives the clients a sense of the person they are likely to meet.
+* It remains professional and gives the clients a sense of the person they will meet.

 <img src="assets/images/readme-images/about-me.jpg">